supervisely-ecosystem/automation-with-python-sdk-and-api/examples/labeling-jobs-automation/README.md

 # ]
 ```

-Stop Labeling Job, job will become unavailable for labeler
+You can stop Labeling Job if you need.
+Job will become unavailable for labeler.

 ```python
 api.labeling_job.stop(created_jobs[0].id)